Guide

 How many questions should I ask in one reading?

 One focused question per spread.
-Use follow‑ups after reflection.
+Use follow-ups after you've reflected on the first answer.